 Booking photo for Tyler James Ray (Courtesy: Cache County Jail).

-LOGAN — A possible plea agreement is being negotiated for a 23-year-old Logan man accused of sexually assaulting a woman and teenage girl several years ago.
+LOGAN — Attorneys have asked for more time to work out a plea agreement for a 23-year-old Logan man accused of sexually assaulting a woman and teenage girl several years ago.
 Tyler J. Ray was booked into the Cache County Jail in November and later released after posting bail.

 Ray appeared in 1st District Court Tuesday morning for a pretrial conference.
 He was previously charged with one count of rape, one count of object rape and five counts of forcible sodomy, all first-degree felonies.